 The Knot Collective mission is taking on the daunting reality of over consumption and a continuous rise of plastic waste, by turning discarded plastic into woven pieces of collectable floor art.

-Owning just one Knot Collective rug comes with the knowledge that you have diverted almost 3,855 plastic bottles away from being dump into a landfill and ensuring your rug is made from 100% post-consumer material.
+Owning just one Knot Collective rug comes with the knowledge that you have diverted over 3,800 plastic bottles away from being dumped into a landfill and ensuring your rug is made from 100% post-consumer material.

 The recycled PET fibres within each rug are naturally stain-resistant and do not require the chemical treatments used on most nylon carpets, they also retain colour and resist fading from exposure to the sun or harsh cleaning.